nus-cs2103-AY2324S2/ip/docs/README.md

 - mark task as not done

 Design:
-- add isDone boolean field to duke.task.Task class and implement relevant functions
+- add isDone boolean field to dukeGUI.task.Task class and implement relevant functions